nabbysidek/laravel-react-todolist/README.md

-# laravel-react-todolist
+# A Laravel and React Project
- practice using laravel and react
+ Creating a todolist as a practice for Laravel and React